Coevolution of cognition and cooperation in structured populations under reinforcement learning: Results

 \paragraph{Frequency of deliberation.}

 Figure \ref{Hom}(e) shows the maximum threshold cost for deliberation averaged over all agents and for all values of the probability $p_G$.
-Even if the curves shapes (inverted V) are quite similar to the analogous graph of Mosleh and Rand, in our setting two main differences occur: (i) for all values of $k$, except for $k=2$, we observe very close trends of the maximum deliberating cost with respect to the probability $p_G$ with a slight leftward shift of the peak as $k$ increases (exactly the opposite tendency exhibiting in the analogous figure of Mosleh's paper \citet{mosleh2018population} ; (ii) the maximum threshold costs of deliberation double that shown in the paper by Mosleh and Rand \citet{mosleh2018population} for almost all values of $p_G$.
+Even if the curves shapes (inverted V) are quite similar to the analogous graph of Mosleh and Rand, in our setting two main differences occur: (i) for all values of $k$, except for $k=2$, we observe very close trends of the maximum deliberating cost with respect to the probability $p_G$ with a slight leftward shift of the peak as $k$ increases (exactly the opposite tendency exhibiting in the analogous figure of Mosleh); (ii) the maximum threshold costs of deliberation double that of Mosleh and Rand for almost all values of $p_G$.
 Both outcomes, summarised in figure \ref{Hom}(f), suggest a higher frequency of deliberation when a reinforcement learning update rule is used.

 The heat-maps in figure \ref{HomHM} provide a graphical summary of our main results showing the variation of the probability of cooperating under intuition, in figure \ref{HomHM}(a), and the maximum threshold cost, in figure \ref{HomHM} (b), with respect to the node degree, $k$, and the probability to have a repeated game, $p_G$.
 This is particularly useful to highlight the differences with the setup proposed by Mosleh \cite{mosleh2018population}, hence, to evaluate the effect of a reinforcement learning update rule.